respoke/docs/src/js-library/screen-sharing.md

 ![ngrok running in the terminal](img/ngrok-running.jpg)

 Congratulations!
-You now have your local files being served over HTTPS and are ready to move on to creating the Chrome extension that will allow you users to share their screens.
+You now have your local files being served over HTTPS and are ready to move on to creating the Chrome extension that will allow your users to share their screens.

 ##Creating the Chrome Screen Sharing Extension